University of Washington: Athletics

-UW students, sports teams, and alumni are called Washington Huskies, and often referred to metonymically as "Montlake," due to the campus's location on Montlake Boulevard N.E. (although the traditional bounds of the Montlake neighborhood do not extend north of the Montlake Cut to include the campus.)
+UW students, sports teams, and alumni are called Washington Huskies.
 The husky was selected as the school mascot by the student committee in 1922, which replaced the "Sun Dodger", an abstract reference to the local weather.

-The university participates in the National Collegiate Athletic Association's Division I-A, and the Pac-12 Conference.
-The football team is traditionally competitive, having won the 1960 and 1991 national title, to go along with seven Rose Bowl victories and an Orange Bowl title.
+The university participates in the National Collegiate Athletic Association's Division I FBS.
+It is a member of the Big Ten Conference, after having been in the Pac-12 Conference for decades prior until the 2024 conference realignment.
+The football team is traditionally competitive, having won the 1960 and 1991 national title and appeared in the College Football Playoff in 2016 and 2023, to go along with seven Rose Bowl victories and single wins in the Orange Bowl and Sugar Bowl.
 From 1907 to 1917, Washington football teams were unbeaten in 64 consecutive games, an NCAA record.
 Tailgating by boat has been a Husky Stadium tradition since 1920 when the stadium was first built on the shores of Lake Washington.
-The Apple Cup game is an annual game against cross-state rival Washington State University that was first contested in 1900 with UW leading the all-time series, 65 wins to 32 losses and 6 ties.
-This game was last won by Washington State University, and the Apple Cup trophy currently resides in Pullman, Washington.
+The Apple Cup game is an annual game against cross-state rival Washington State University that was first contested in 1900 with UW leading the all-time series, 75 wins to 33 losses and 6 ties.
+Following the 2024 conference realignment—which resulted with UW and WSU in separate conferences—the schools agreed to continue the Apple Cup "through at least 2028."
+This game was last won by the University of Washington, and the Apple Cup trophy currently resides in Seattle.
 College Football Hall of Fame member Don James is a former head coach.

 The men's basketball team has been moderately successful, though recently the team has enjoyed a resurgence under coach Lorenzo Romar.
 With Romar as head coach, the team has been to six NCAA tournaments (2003–2004, 2004–2005, 2005–2006, 2008–2009, 2009–2010 and 2010–2011 seasons), 2 consecutive top 16 (sweet sixteen) appearances, and secured a No. 1 seed in 2005.
 On December 23, 2005, the men's basketball team won their 800th victory in Hec Edmundson Pavilion, the most wins for any NCAA team in its current arena.